Skip to main content

 git clone https://gitlab.com/infor-cloud/martian-cloud/phobos/phobos-api.git

-Above will begin pulling the latest images from the appropriate sources and start them up in the background.
-Once all the services have finished booting up, we can visit the UI at http://localhost:9001, which should immediately redirect us to Keycloak for authentication.
-An admin user is already created with credentials martian.
+Once all services have started, visit the UI at http://localhost:9000, which will redirect to Keycloak for authentication.
+A default user is already created with the username and password martian.

 note